jimlinntu/scaling-book/applied-inference.md

 |   int8 (on 4x4)   |    0.90    |
 |   int4 (on 2x4)   |    1.80    |

 A further increase would give an even bigger win!
-The big takeaway is that **the smallest topology is not the most performance topology** in all cases, if we're limited by KV cache size.
+The big takeaway is that **the smallest topology is not the most performant topology** in all cases, if we're limited by KV cache size.

 {% enddetails %}